api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 DAO by submitting any issues or suggestions you come across via our issue tracker - your insight is invaluable in making our technology better.

-# Join the API3 community on the following services.
+# Join the API3 community

 - [API3 Forum<ExternalLinkImage/>](https://forum.api3.org/)
 - Community Chat on [Telegram<ExternalLinkImage/>](https://t.me/API3DAO)